 The best defense against disrupted hindgut function is a well-balanced diet that meets the horse’s energy, protein and vitamin/mineral needs while supporting a healthy microbial environment in the hindgut (cecum and colon).

-Beneficial microbes in the hindgut digest structural carbohydrates (fiber) in forages to produce nutrients that the horse can absorb.
+Beneficial microbes in the hindgut digest structural carbohydrates (fibre) in forages to produce nutrients that the horse can absorb.

 These include volatile fatty acids (acetate, propionate, and butyrate) used for energy by the horse, amino acids and B-vitamins that support numerous enzymatic processes in the horse.